 Marketing Management and Methods in East Asia and Emerging Markets

 Marketing is a company-wide undertaking that drives an organization’s vision, mission, and strategic planning.
-Marketing is about learning the overall shape of the market, deciding who the firm wants as its customers, which needs to satisfy, what products and services to create and offer, what prices to set, what communications to send and receive, what channels of distribution to use, and what partnerships to develop.
+It is about learning the overall shape of the market, deciding who the firm wants as its customers, which needs to satisfy, what products and services to create and offer, what prices to set, what communications to send and receive, what channels of distribution to use, and what partnerships to develop.
 Marketing deals with the whole process of entering markets, establishing sustainable and advantageous positions, and building loyal customer relationships.
 To achieve this, all departments must work together: designing the right products, furnishing the required funds and accounting for their use, buying the right inputs, and producing quality products.
 At the same time, the traditional marketing mix is being transformed across many industries by new information technologies, and as a result, some of the “traditional wisdom” is being turned on its head.
-We will look at cutting-edge theory in modern marketing management to be applied across a spectrum of industries and institutions—both business to consumer and business to business/institution, and see how this theory is applied through recent case studies both in China and abroad.
-We will have a particular focus on timely issues such as CRM (Customer Relationship Marketing), the impact of information technology on all areas of business and marketing, specific issues in China, Asia, and emerging Markets, the implications and opportunities created by the global economic crisis, and effectively integrating the marketing mission into the organization across all functions with their often conflicting perspectives.
+We will look at cutting-edge theory in modern marketing management to be applied across a spectrum of industries and institutions — both business to consumer and business to business/institution, and see how this theory is applied through recent case studies both in China and abroad.
+We will have a particular focus on timely issues such as Customer Relationship Marketing; the impact of information technology on all areas of business and marketing; specific issues in China, Asia, and emerging markets; the implications and opportunities created by the global economic crisis; and effectively integrating the marketing mission into the organization across all functions with their often conflicting perspectives.